How to visualize and optimize your booking funnel (to get more customers!)

 A booking funnel helps you convert more customers and increase your direct bookings.

 You’re able to start building a relationship with them.
 If they enter your email list, for instance, you can start communicating with them in a more personal way.
+You may target them with an email sequence that corresponds to the experiences they browsed through on your site.

 A booking funnel also provides you with valuable insight into customer behavior, such as where customers are coming from and what they’re doing on your website before converting.
 More so, you can analyze what’s driving the most guest conversions.